amy941/Google_Advanced_Module-4_Statistics/README.md

 Set ```equal_var=False``` because we don't want the 2 samples have the same variance.

-Result shows **p-value** is extremely small which is significantly less than signigicant level 5%.
-Thus, we can confidently draw a conclusion to **reject the NULL hypothesis**, meaning there is a difference in the average fare amount between customers who use credit cards and customers who use cash.
-Furthermore, drivers can increase revenue by encouraging customers to pay credit card instead of cash.

 **3) Provide insights to stakeholders:**

+Result shows **p-value** is extremely small, significantly less than the 5% signigicant level.
+Thus, we can confidently **reject the NULL hypothesis**, meaning there is a difference in the average fare amount between customers who use credit cards and customers who use cash.
+Furthermore, drivers can increase revenue by encouraging customers to pay with credit card instead of cash.

 # Case Study 2: TikTok 🎵